udrathnayaka/oauth2-app-ssd/README.md

 ## OAuth 2.0 - Application for Upload files to Google Drive.

 ##### A web application that consumes the service of an OAuth Authorization Server and an OAuth Resource Server.

+Find the Blog post [here.]()

+01. Create the credentials.
+02. Download the JSON and copy it to the authcredsecret folder.
+03. Set the paths in the application.properties file.